 #4: I will probably not learn how to successfully put the bottom sheet on my bed:

 I’m not even talking about the trauma of attempting to FOLD the thing—just the act of getting it on the bed is my personal Everest.
 Short of drawing on it with a sharpie, “Aussa—your head goes here” and adding arrows pointing to each corner, it will probably continue to take upwards of 3 attempts for me to properly make my bed.

 But!
 There’s at least one thing I can guarantee will happen for 2014.

 I will further humiliate myself for your entertainment:

 Kindly turn your attention to my byline—“Some mistakes are too good not to share” and rest assured that I haven’t even gotten started.
 It’s only going to get worse.
-You’ll probably find yourself struggling with #4 above by the end of the first week.
+You’ll probably find yourself struggling with your resolution to not judge people by the end of the first week.

 I suppose I should leave you with at least ONE New Years Resolution… So I’ll try to keep it realistic.

 I will publish a memoir, become an international bestseller and have the necessary funds to finance the creation of miniature giraffes and invent a solution to #1 mentioned above:

 A few of you have asked whether I have/will try my hand at writing a book… I may regret admitting this, but…. yesssss.
 Fellow blogger and literary humanitarian Kingmidget took pity upon me and edited a manuscript that had been wasting away in the catacombs of my Macbook for over a year.
 Now that he’s been such an unbelievable help to me I feel obligated to give it one last round of edits + the old college try (which means lots of drinking, no doubt).